On-line Conference 2021

 One Year in a Pandemic - Challenges to Inclusive Education and Lessons Learnt

 It has already been one year since the global pandemic started to influence people’s everyday lives.
 In a very short time, people had to significantly adjust their daily routines and practices.
 One of the areas the global crisis impacted substantially is education.
 The global developments brought several challenges that, a year later, educators, management, students and parents are still facing.
+It has also deepened some already existing problems.
 Students and pupils in Central Europe were required to stay home and attend their classes online without direct interactions with their teachers and peers.
 Teachers were required to shift from in-person to online teaching which for many of them meant a complete paradigm shift involving swift adoption of different methods, activities and forms of communication.
 They were often expected to switch between online teaching and instruction in the classroom while maintaining the same quality of education.
 In a very brief period, parents and caretakers were expected to facilitate learning from home, to provide a quality learning space and technological support to their children.
 The pandemic uncovered not only the unpreparedness of schools and education systems to adjust to unprecedented demands, but also the deep structural inequalities in our societies.

 Conference Themes and Topics